Despite the fact that roughly 64% of Americans do not have a passport, it is still a few places to travel without a passport requirement.

 Exotic Travel is Possible Without a Passport

 While it is plainly obvious that we are big ambassadors for World travel, we also think it is important for people to know that they have options outside of the ones that require a US passport.
-Even if you have a passport, it is good to know these options.
-That is how we ended up in Hawaii in 2013 and not Mexico.

 We had sent our passports in for renewal but wanted to plan a vacation during the time they were gone.
 With some Delta miles, we opted for Hawaii and had such an amazing time that we constantly think about a return visit.